dotnet/docs/docs/standard/serialization/system-text-json/converters-how-to.md

 * To override the default behavior of a built-in converter.
 For example, you might want `DateTime` values to be represented by mm/dd/yyyy format.
 By default, ISO 8601-1:2019 is supported, including the RFC 3339 profile.
 For more information, see [DateTime and DateTimeOffset support in System.Text.Json](../../datetime/system-text-json-support.md).
 * To support a custom value type.
 For example, a `PhoneNumber` struct.

-You can also write custom converters to customize or extend `System.Text.Json` with functionality not included in the current release.
+You can also write custom converters to customize or extend `System.Text.Json` with new functionality.
 The following scenarios are covered later in this article:

 ::: zone pivot="dotnet-7-0"